RicherMans/GPV/README.md

-# GPVAD: Towards noise robust voice activity detection via weakly supervised sound event detection
+# Voice activity detection in the wild via weakly supervised sound event detection

-This repository contains the evaluation script as well as the pretrained models from our paper [GPVAD: Towards noise robust voice activity detection via weakly supervised sound event detection](https://arxiv.org/abs/2003.12222).
+This repository contains the evaluation script as well as the pretrained models from our paper [Voice activity detection in the wild via weakly supervised sound event detection](https://arxiv.org/abs/2003.12222).

 ![Framework](figures/framework.png)